dmbarbour/glas/docs/GlasApps.md

 ## Composing Applications

-We can compose applications by composing their public interfaces, and by wrapping the algebraic effects handlers to redirect resources like heap vars.
+We can compose applications by composing their public interfaces.
 My vision for glas systems calls for convenient composition of applications, both for [notebook apps](GlasNotebooks.md) and sandboxing purposes.

-For efficient composition of applications, and to enable scripts to compose applications, we should include most applications in '%env.appname.app.\*' alongside shared libraries.
-This influences the user's configuration namespace.
+For efficient composition of applications, and to enable scripts to compose applications, we should define most applications as 'env.AppName.app' in the configuration namespace.

-A lot of composition can be automated into namespace macros or user-defined syntax.
+A lot of composition can be automated into macros or user-defined syntax.
 Ideally, users can very easily express composite applications where components can communicate according to simple conventions (e.g. databus, publish-subscribe, internal RPC).

-## Alternative Run Modes

-### Threaded Applications

-The programmer defines a non-atomic 'app.main' procedure that occasionally yields to given the environment a turn.
-The program steps between yields will still be atomic.
-It is feasible to evaluate several coroutines in parallel if an optimizer determines they do not conflict.
-The application may fork-join coroutines as needed, and may explicitly contain 'atomic' subprograms.
-Conveniently, this can be mixed with features like 'app.http' to receive HTTP requests, sharing the debug port.

-The main opportunity cost of threaded applications is that we cannot robustly transition to new code upon update.
-As a best effort, we could gradually switch to new functions as they are called from active continuations.
-We could only mitigate this via application design, e.g. expressing a main loop as tail-recursive or as repeatedly calling the function that we intend to edit.

-### Staged Applications

-In some cases, we might want to write an application that generates or selects another application based on command-line arguments, perhaps integrating some local files.
-Staged applications might define 'app.build' as a [namespace procedure](GlasNamespaces.md), generating another application based on command-line arguments.
-The procedure can be parameterized by a list of command-line arguments.
-It receives access to the same '%env.\*' environment of shared libraries, languages, and configured applications as scripts.